Which city is cheaper, Anchorage or Asheville?

 Asheville makes for a fun place to visit for a couple.
 Couples enjoy exploring the beautiful Biltmore Estates or visiting the spa at the Grove Park Inn.
 The quaint town makes a great honeymoon destination or a nice romantic getaway.

-Anchorage is a very popular place to visit for couples.
+Anchorage is a great mountain town if you're traveling as a couple.
 Anchorage makes a good base for couples who want to explore the unique area.
 There are plenty of outdoor activities and adventure sports that couples can enjoy together.

 Asheville and Anchorage are comparable places to visit for backpackers and budget travelers.